<< Go Back up to Historic Theatre Photography main page

 Died: 1967 (Keighley, UK)

-Inglis built four cinemas in Glasgow: the Toledo in Muirend, the Boulevard (later renamed Vogue) in Knightswood, the Hippodrome in Oatlands, and the Arcadia in Bridgeton.
+Inglis also built the Hippodrome in Oatlands and the Arcadia in Bridgeton.

 Inglis died in 1967 in Keighley, Yorkshire.
 He was survived by his third wife.
 His first wife died on Arran during a family holiday, and his second wife divorced him and emigrated to New Zealand with the couple’s two daughters.